open-component-model/ocm-controller/docs/api/v1alpha1/ocm.md

 </em>
 </td>
 <td>
-<p>URL specifies the URL of the OCI registry in which the ComponentVersion is stored.</p>
+<p>URL specifies the URL of the OCI registry in which the ComponentVersion is stored.
+MUST NOT CONTAIN THE SCHEME.</p>
 </td>
 </tr>
 <tr>